Epoch-Guides/Epoch-1.0.7-Server-Install/README.md

 * [Section 4.
 Battle Eye Filters Overview](../main/BattleEye.md)

-RobbieW also has a [Video](https://youtu.be/SuIGpzAtU0Y) you can watch that does everything in here, it's almost 2.5 hours long but it goes through the whole process.
+RobbieW also has a [YouTube Video](https://youtu.be/SuIGpzAtU0Y) you can watch that does everything in here, it's almost 2.5 hours long but it goes through the whole process.

 If you need help, please join the Epoch discord server: https://discord.gg/0k4ynDDCsnMzkxk7